By Australia specialist Vina

 Best places to stay in Australia’s wild west

 Most places to stay en route are homespun, simple self-catering affairs, but two options stand out.

 The first is Monkey Mia Dolphin Resort, which has a choice of ocean-view self-catering rooms, a swimming pool and a restaurant.
 It also has several resident pelicans, but they’re less amenable than the local wild dolphins and waddle around disgruntledly eyeing up your breakfast.

 Then, for a sumptuous glamping finale to your trip, there’s Sal Salis.
 Its safari-style tents sit among the pillowy sand dunes and beaches of Cape Range National Park.
-Many of your experiences (such as whale-shark watching and snorkeling) are included in your stay, as are your (gourmet) meals.
+Many of your experiences (such as whale-shark watching and snorkelling) are included in your stay, as are your (gourmet) meals.
 You can even snorkel on the Ningaloo Reef before breakfast, if you so wish.

 Best time to visit west-coast Australia